yeej2/quickstart/content/_index.md

 featured_image: 'Profile picture.png'
 description: "A summary and professional portfolio."
 ---
-Welcome to my blog with some of my work in progress.
-I've been working on this book idea.
-You can read some of the chapters below.
+Welcome to my website.
+Here you can find my resume and a summary of some of my past work experiences.